How to Lower Your Setpoint Weight

 Now that you know more about setpoint weight, you’re ready to learn these four amazing steps to lasting weight loss transformation:

 You would not climb a mountain without bringing the right equipment.
 Well, losing weight and lowering your setpoint is no different.
-Luckily we don’t have to climb a mountain but we do need the right mental equipment.
+Luckily we don’t have to climb a mountain, but we do need the right mental equipment.
 And we need to leave behind anything that will weigh us down for our journey.
 Both literally, metaphorically, and especially emotionally.

-Leave behind shame and guilt because it will no longer serve you.
+Leave behind shame and guilt because they will no longer serve you.
 Focus on progress instead of perfection and work on taking the simple consistent actions that will add up over time.
 Habits are far easier to change if you believe in your ability to change, so don’t forget to use positive self-talk as much as possible.

 The amount of junk science out there is staggering.
 Paying attention to the wrong fad can not only stall your weight loss, but it can even make you gain back more weight.
 This is because yo-yo dieting dramatically increases your setpoint weight!
 It really isn’t rocket science.